Skip to content

 Sophos Firewall v22 - Health Check Dashboard Widget

-The health check covers the configuration quality, not the hardware health.
-It does not check whether internal databases are consistent or whether RAM or SSD have write errors.
-A visible status display in the GUI would also be helpful here.
+The Health Check covers configuration quality, not hardware health.
+It does not check whether internal databases are consistent or whether RAM or the SSD show write errors.
+A visible health indicator in the GUI would be useful here as well.

 Sophos Firewall v22 - Health Check